TUITION AND FINANCIAL AID

 Affording Your Education

 At California Arts University, we believe finances should never be a barrier to pursuing your calling.
-That's why over 90% of our students receive institutional scholarships.
+We offer a range of institutional scholarships and financial support options to help students pursue their academic and artistic goals.
 Whether you're applying for a merit award, service-based scholarship, or financial-need support, we're here to help you succeed.

 Tuition and Fees